Emergency Dentist Mesquite

 Other Options for Making Dental Emergencies Affordable

 Don’t have dental insurance?
 Are you preparing for a more complex dental procedure that is not fully covered by your plan?
 If so, you can apply for financing through CareCredit.
-This third-party financier offers low-to-no interest payment plans to eligible individuals.
-We also currently have a $19 Limited Emergency Exam that includes your consult and needed X-rays.
+This third-party financier offers low-to-no-interest payment plans to eligible individuals.
+We also currently have a $19 limited emergency exam that includes your consultation and needed X-rays.
 If you have any questions about our special offers and how to use them, feel free to give us a call!

 Taking Care of Your Smile Can Save You Money